Yaniv23/final-project-gesture-car/README.md

 ## Tips and debugging

 - Ensure serial port and baud rate match across sender and receiver.
-Update COM port in `hand_direction_tracker.py` and `serial_monitor.py`.
+Update COM port in `Hand_Tracking/constant.py` (used by both `Hand_Tracker.py` and `serial_monitor.py`).
-- Use `mediapipe_hand_direction/serial_monitor.py` to confirm what the microcontroller prints back.
+- Use `Hand_Tracking/serial_monitor.py` to confirm what the microcontroller prints back.
 - Use the Arduino / PlatformIO serial monitor (e.g., 115200 baud) to view debug prints from ESP32 sketches.
 - If using ESP-NOW, verify both sender and receiver MAC addresses and WiFi mode (STA for ESP-NOW peers).